mtth/azkaban/README.rst

 Azkaban
 =======

-Lightweight command line interface (CLI) for Azkaban_:
+A lightweight Azkaban_ client providing:

-* Create and delete projects from the command line.
+* A `command line interface`_ to run workflows, upload projects, and more.
-* Define jobs from a single python file.
+* A simple and convenient syntax_ to define jobs from a single python file.
-* Build, upload to an Azkaban server, and run workflows programmatically.
+* Extensions_ for your favorite job types.

 Installation